Who said History has to be boring?

 Starting with me…

-This blog explores genealogy, Caribbean history, and the lived realities of the Atlantic world through carefully researched, narrative-driven storytelling.
-Drawing from archival records, court cases, parish registers, and family histories, it traces real people across St. Kitts and Nevis, Anguilla, Jamaica, England, and colonial America—from Tudor England, enslaved individuals to clergy, soldiers, and American statesmen connected through family lineage.
+This blog explores genealogy, ancestry, Caribbean History, and the lived realities of the Atlantic world through carefully researched, narrative-driven storytelling.
+Drawing from archival records, court cases, parish registers, wills and family oral histories; it traces real people across St. Kitts and Nevis, Anguilla, Trinidad, Jamaica, and Colonial America.
+Also from Tudor England, enslaved individuals to clergy, soldiers, writers, activists, artists, shockingly American Presidents, statesmen and Founding Fathers all connected through my family lineage.

 I am starting with me!
 I was born on 07/16/70… actually, no. I celebrated my birthday on that day until I was 12 years old.
 Then I got a copy of my birth certificate and, lo and behold, it said 07/17/70.
 My mom said I was born close to midnight.
 Maybe that was the mix-up.
 My mom was the late Patricia (Kate, Kathleen, Pat), and my dad is Denzil.